krabelize/sshd-hardening-ed25519/README.md

 # SSHD hardening with Ed25519 key pair authentication
 This configuration file hardens the autentication and sessions when using Ed25519.

-Read [this article](https://cryptsus.com/blog/how-to-secure-your-ssh-server-with-public-key-elliptic-curve-ed25519-crypto.html) for further information:
+Read [this article](https://cryptsus.com/blog/how-to-secure-your-ssh-server-with-public-key-elliptic-curve-ed25519-crypto.html) for more information:

 # License
 Berkeley Software Distribution (BSD)